Unexpected or Inconsistent DBL Numeric Comparison Logic in LabVIEW

 Issue Details

-• I am comparing floating-point numeric values in LabVIEW.
-Sometimes the logic executes as expected and other times it does not.
+• I am comparing floating-point numeric (DBL) values in LabVIEW.
+Sometimes the logic executes as expected, and other times it does not.

-• I am measuring data until a certain value is measured.
-However, sometimes the comparison function does not recognize that both values (value measured and stop value defined in code) are equal.
-I am having trouble understanding why the issue occurs, and even more why it only happens sometimes.
+• I am measuring data until a certain value is reached.
+However, sometimes the comparison function does not recognize that both values (the value measured and stop value defined in code) are equal.
+I am having trouble understanding why the issue occurs, and even more, why it only happens sometimes.
+For example, in the code below, why is 0.3 not equal to 0.1+0.2?

 Solution

 This is a known problem in numerical mathematics.
-Therefore it is expected in all programming languages.
-As most floating point numbers do not have an exact representation in binary, comparing them for equality can yield unexpected results.
+Therefore, it is expected in all programming languages.
+Because most floating-point numbers (DBLs) do not have exact binary representations, comparing them for equality can yield unexpected results.

-Floating-point numbers are represented internally as a binary approximation, causing calculations that would be exact in decimal notation to often not be exact in binary as small rounding errors occur in outer decimal places of the values.
+DBLs are represented internally as a binary approximation, causing calculations that would be exact in decimal notation to often be inexact in binary because small rounding errors occur in the outer decimal places of the values.
 For example, a computer can and will often compare 0.1 + 0.2 = 0.3 as false, as the binary representation of the equation's both sides could execute to a value only close to the exact value like e.g. 0.3000000000044 (or any number of similar rounded-off variants depending on the machine and compilation order), rendering the equality false.

 To avoid this, when using comparison logic with floating-point values, use one of the following methods: